“Retirement” – it’s a term we’ve redefined over the years.

-For most of us, retirement will be a time we replace working with living life.
+For most of us, retirement will be a time when we shift from working to living life.

 Home improvement projects you’ve put off because of working long hours can now be tackled.